Azuriom/azuriom.com/content/en/docs/games.md

 To have real world exemple you can have a look at :
 - [Dofus Game](https://github.com/Javdu10/Game-Dofus129/blob/main/src/Game/DofusServerBridge.php) which uses an SSL connection to send commands to the game server
 - [Flyff Game](https://github.com/AzuriomCommunity/Game-Flyff/blob/master/src/Games/FlyffServerBridge.php) which uses a custom encoding and protection with a password.
+(It also send items to database as fallback mechanisms)

 Within the `sendCommands()` method, you should handle if a player is connected in-game or not and take the proper actions like [here in the flyff game](https://github.com/AzuriomCommunity/Game-Flyff/blob/master/src/Games/FlyffServerBridge.php#L75)